httpsterio/httpster.io-old/site/article/2022-09-09-subsetting.md

 ---
-title: Subsetting fonts with Python 3 and FontTools
+title: Subset fonts with Python 3 and FontTools
 date: "2023-05-09"
 description: "Shrink your fonts and make your site faster."
 writingtime: "4 hours"